johschmidt42/App-Roles-Azure-Static-Web-Apps/README.md

 Authentication is done by creating a user flow in the b2c tenant.
 This user flow is then referenced in `staticwebapp.config.json` as a part of the login url.
 An alternative to user flow (that offer solutions for the most common scenarios as login, registration, user edit, ...), [custom policies](https://learn.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-overview) can be used.

 It is shown [here](https://learn.microsoft.com/en-us/azure/active-directory-b2c/user-flow-custom-attributes?pivots=b2c-user-flow) how to add custom claim attributes.
 The datatypes can be of type string, boolean or integer.
 These custom attributes can also be created and managed via Graph API.

+## Access Control

+Users that registered to the b2c tenant by the login/signup flow are shown in Entra ID users tab.
+Although they appear to be full users and can also log into the portal (with read-only and a very short ttl token) with the url `https://portal.azure.com/{b2c-tenant-name}.onmicrosoft.com`, these users are classified as consumer users and can only use the tenant for authorization.
+They have no possibility to access resources.
+Read [here](https://learn.microsoft.com/en-us/azure/active-directory-b2c/user-overview#consumer-user) for more.
+If you go to entra id -> users, you see all consumer users (they have source set to Azure Active Directory) and admin / guest users (with source External Active Directory).
+That being said, the tenant settings for users (found under entra id -> user settings) do not apply to consumer users.

+## Role Management

+Out of the box, Azure B2C tenants don't support app roles, but you can write them into the manifest.
+This was mentioned [here](https://learn.microsoft.com/en-us/answers/questions/799654/assign-app-roles-to-ad-users-in-ad-b2c).
+Although, after exploration and finding [this](https://learn.microsoft.com/en-us/answers/questions/947710/create-app-roles-in-app-registration-and-assign-th), the app roles do not seem to affect / target the consumer users of the user flows.
+App roles seems not to be the tool of choice for access control in Azure B2C.

+### 1. Solution: managed azure function
+An alternative is described [here](https://www.youtube.com/watch?v=C9qN6QqnxQ8&ab_channel=SSWTV%7CVideosfordevelopers%2Cbydevelopers).
+By creating custom policies, the app returns a role claim attribute that is filled with data by an azure function.

+### 2. Solution: Azure Graph API
+Furthermore, use the Microsoft Graph API to set the value of a custom claim to specific roles: [here](https://clintmcmahon.com/add-role-claims-to-an-azure-b2c-user-flow-access-token/).

+## 3. Solution
+Use the GetRoles endpoint in the backend.
+The GetRoles endpoints gets user id information as well as tenant and can ask the microsoft API in which groups the user is present.
+Example mapping:  "Set the role to admin if user is in Admin group".
+This is similar to this one: [click](https://learn.microsoft.com/en-us/azure/static-web-apps/assign-roles-microsoft-graph)

 ## Add Github Oauth Identity Provider
 [full link](https://learn.microsoft.com/en-us/azure/active-directory-b2c/identity-provider-github?pivots=b2c-user-flow)